 • Place a sauté pan over medium-high heat.
 Add 2 teaspoons olive oil.
 When oil is hot, add tasso.
 Cook, stirring occasionally, until fragrant, 1-2 minutes.

 • Add onion whites and garlic.
 Cook, stirring, until fragrant, about 30 seconds.

 Add 1 teaspoon olive oil.
 Stir in mushrooms, peppers and celery.
 Cook, tossing, until vegetables are tender, 2-3 minutes.

 • Stir in Cajun seasoning.

-• Add half-and-half and 2 tablespoons reserved cooking liquid.
+• Add 1/3 cup cream (save remaining cream for another use) and 2 tablespoons reserved cooking liquid.
 Simmer until sauce thickens, 1-2 minutes.

 Add pasta, onion greens and half of parsley.
 Toss to coat pasta in sauce.

 Nancie McDermott is a cookbook author and cooking teacher fascinated by the people, stories, and places behind the food.
 A NC native and graduate of UNC Chapel Hill, she loves exploring the history, culture, and distinctions within the regional cuisines of the American South.
 Nancie is a member of the International Association of Culinary Professionals, Les Dames d’Escoffier, Association of Food Journalists, and the Southern Foodways Alliance, and lives with her family in Chapel Hill NC.Learn More...